 Some people say it’s been around for centuries, yet it only seems to have been ‘fashionable’ for five minutes.
 Confused?
 So was I at first.
 Well don’t worry, in this article I’ll break it down for you and talk you through how it can be easy to incorporate it into your own lifestyle.

-The ACTUAL Definition
+The ACTUAL Definition of Mindfulness

 I thought the best place to start would be the good old dictionary.
 This is what it came up with for me: